 Employees and volunteers now have the opportunity to gain a better understanding of the unique needs of our veteran patients.
-As a Level I partner in the pioneering We Honor Veterans program sponsored by the National Hospice and Palliative Care Organization, Hospice of Marion County has deepened its commitment to increase veterans’ access to compassionate high quality care through veteran-specific programs and outreach activities.
+As a Level III partner in the pioneering We Honor Veterans program sponsored by the National Hospice and Palliative Care Organization, Hospice of Marion County has deepened its commitment to increase veterans’ access to compassionate high quality care through veteran-specific programs and outreach activities.
 Level IV is the highest designation from NHPCO.

 Learn more about the national program at www.wehonorveterans.org.

 In an effort to reach out to the brave men and women who have given so much for our country, Hospice of Marion County launched a Veteran’s Pinning Ceremony in 2009.
 Hospice volunteers conduct the brief ceremony which includes the Pledge of Allegiance, a Veteran’s blessing and official flag pinning with the Hospice–Veterans Partnership pin.
 The ceremonies provide touching moments and lasting memories for our patients and families.
 One of the first pinnings honored John Fiore, a U.S. Army veteran of WWII, shown here with his wife, Yolanda.
 Since 2009, volunteers have performed 450 Veterans’ Pinning Ceremonies at patients’ homes, nursing homes and for our own employees and volunteers.

 To meet the demand of this increasingly popular effort, we need more qualified participants.
 Volunteers conducting the ceremonies must be a veteran of the armed forces.